ekromhout/midPointComplexDemoKubernetes.old/README.md

 - `demo` directory contains a couple of demonstration scenarios:
   - `simple` to show simple composition of midPoint with the repository,
   - `shibboleth` to show integration with Shibboleth IdP,
-  - `postgresql` to show how to change the repository implementation,
+  - `postgresql` to show how to use alternative dockerized repository,
+  - `extrepo` to show how to use external repository,
   - `complex` to demonstrate more complex deployment of midPoint in a sample university environment, featuring midPoint along with Grouper, LDAP directory, RabbitMQ, Shibboleth IdP, source and target systems.

 # Build instructions